Exploring Pembrokeshire without a car

 If you fancy swapping four wheels for two this holiday, then you are definitely in the right place.
 Follow a scenic route between Fishguard, St Davids, Neyland and Tenby by following Sustrans’ Celtic Trail West, with the option of extending your cycle trip towards the border by continuing on the Celtic Trail East to Chepstow.

 A favourite leisurely day ride is the Brunel Trail, an off-road path connecting Haverfordwest with Johnston and Neyland.
 Mostly flat tarmac, you’ll pass refreshment stops and pretty scenes such as the boats moored at Neyland Marina.
 Another popular route is the Dramway Trail in South Pembrokeshire which explored the disused railway at Saundersfoot to link the harbourside town to the old Ironworks structure at Stepaside.
-For more information on cycle routes in Pembrokeshire including maps and and detailed descriptions, click here.
+For more information on cycle routes in Pembrokeshire including maps and detailed descriptions, click here.

 Cyclists amongst you might also be interested in taking part in some of the cycling events such as the Wales Sportive which follows a scenic route through Tenby and Freshwater West or the Tour of Pembrokeshire which offers a number of routes in the North West Pembrokeshire countryside.